ritaturk/xenko-docs/manual/getting-started/create-a-script.md

    A new class is added to your game.

 4. Open the class that you have created.
 Make the script public and assign the type of script (AsyncScript or SyncScript) manually.
-Add a function to the code.
-The following is a code snippet that shows you how to rotate an entity around its Y-axis.
+Add the function ```Update``` to the code, and put your script implementation the function's body.

 ```
 	using System;